-LED Indicator Switch (Optional)
+LED Indicator Switch

-If your boat is equipped with the optional LED trim indicator switch, red LED lights next to each switch display the position of your trim tabs.
+The red LED lights next to each switch display the position of your trim tabs.
 Additionally, the switch is wired so the trim tabs automatically retract to the "full-up" position when the ignition switch is turned off.